 Within the IMF, the Republic of Moldova is part of a constituency including Armenia, Belgium, Bosnia Herzegovina, Bulgaria, Croatia, Cyprus, Georgia, Israel, Luxemburg, Macedonia (FRY), Montenegro, Netherlands, Romania and Ukraine.

-The position of the Republic of Moldova's Governor within the IMF Board of Governors is held by Mr. Sergiu Cioclea – NBM Governor, and the position of Alternate Governor is held by Mr. Marin Molosag – Senior Adviser to the NBM Governor.
+The position of the Republic of Moldova's Governor within the IMF Board of Governors is held by Mr. Sergiu Cioclea – NBM Governor, and the position of Alternate Governor is held by Mr. Vladimir Munteanu – First Deputy Governor of the NBM.